 Your Windows & Doors

 Your windows are another key area for making home improvements which can see your home losing its heat when you need it most.
 If you currently have single-glazed windows, Home Care Contractors recommend replacing siding and windows at the same time.
-You can consider double or triple-glazed windows to ensure heat stays firmly inside.
+You can consider double or triple-glazed windows for ensuring that the heat stays firmly inside.
 For older windows, examine them before the colder months arrive to make sure the glass is sealed against the frame, and it’s not loose or cracked.
 The windows should also close tight against the frame, so if they don’t currently, it’s time to start filling in any cracks and holes.
 Likewise, with your doors, if they don’t close snugly against the frames, it’s best to work on improving these quickly.
 Not only will this keep vital warmth inside, but it will also deter break-ins because those who wish to enter will see it’s harder to do so.

 We’ve all heard of spring cleaning and the wonders it can do for our home.
 Well, as autumn approaches, it’s a good time to work on any cleaning jobs within the house which may have been pushed to one side in favour of spending time outdoors with our friends and family.
 However, undertaking an autumn cleaning routine will ensure your home is fresh, clean, and inviting, which is ideal when you’re coming home after being outside in the chilly, rainy weather.
 One way to prepare your home for the colder months is to wash and air any heavier bedding which you put away for summer.
 By doing so, you will be able to snuggle up in fresh smelling blankets, rather than musty ones pulled from the cupboard at short notice.